AI-Hypercomputer/xpk/recipes/Cluster_create_private.md

-[XPK] Try 1: Updating jobset Controller Manager resources [XPK] Task: `Updating jobset Controller Manager resources` is implemented by the following command not running since it is a dry run. kubectl apply -f 1b31e624e490f9c8c4ef4e369f08d3fa467990af5a261e4405bd045265d70e95 [XPK] Try 1: Install PathwaysJob on golden-cluster [XPK] Task: `Install PathwaysJob on golden-cluster` is implemented by the following command not running since it is a dry run. kubectl apply --server-side -f https://github.com/google/pathways-job/releases/download/v0.1.4/install.yaml [XPK] Enabling Kueue on the cluster
+[XPK] Try 1: Updating jobset Controller Manager resources [XPK] Task: `Updating jobset Controller Manager resources` is implemented by the following command not running since it is a dry run. kubectl apply -f 1b31e624e490f9c8c4ef4e369f08d3fa467990af5a261e4405bd045265d70e95 [XPK] Try 1: Install PathwaysJob on golden-cluster-private [XPK] Task: `Install PathwaysJob on golden-cluster-private` is implemented by the following command not running since it is a dry run. kubectl apply --server-side -f https://github.com/google/pathways-job/releases/download/v0.1.4/install.yaml [XPK] Enabling Kueue on the cluster
 [XPK] Task: `Get kueue version on server` is implemented by the following command not running since it is a dry run.